Fire worship: Albanian

+Armenia

+Young Armenians celebrate by jumping over the fire.

+Armenia carries an ancient tradition of fire worship called Trndez (տրնդեզ), a feast of purification in the Armenian Apostolic Church and Armenian Catholic Churches, celebrated 40 days after Jesus' birth.
+The celebration of Trndez is pagan in origin, and is originally connected with sun/fire worship in ancient pre-Christian Armenia, symbolizing the coming of spring and fertility.
+It was originally referred to as Derendez, meaning “a bundle of straw in front of your house.”
+In ancient Armenia, the event was associated with the worship of Vahagn, the Armenian god of fire, sun, war, and courage.
+People believed that the strength of the fire would eradicate the winter’s cold and allow for fertile land and a prosperous harvest.
+Couples, especially newlyweds, would jump over the Trndez flames for luck, prosperity, and fertility.
+The fire’s ashes were believed to have healing properties as people would use it as an ointment for pain and rub it into their eyelids to improve their eyesight.

+Armenia also fell within the Zoroastrian sphere of influence under various Persian imperial regimes.

 Baltic

 The Holy Fire is referred to as Ugnis szwenta in Lithuanian, and the 'Mother of Fire' is referred to as Uguns māte in Latvian.

 Fire is very often mentioned by chroniclers, when they were describing Lithuanian rituals.
 The Lithuanian king Algirdas was even addressed as a "fire worshiper King of Lithuania" (τῷ πυρσολάτρῃ ῥηγὶ τῶν Λιτβῶν) in the documents of a patriarch Nilus of Constantinople.

 Celtic

 Celtic mythology had Belenus, whose name, "shining one", associated him with fire.

 Graeco-Roman

 Fire worship in Graeco-Roman tradition had two separate forms: fire of the hearth and fire of the forge.
 Hearth worship was maintained in Rome by the Vestal Virgins, who served the goddess Vesta, protector of the home, who had a sacred flame as the symbol of her presence in the city (cf. Sacred fire of Vesta).
 The Greek equivalent of the goddess was Hestia, whose worship took place more commonly within the household.
 The fire of the forge was associated with the Greek god Hephaestus and the Roman equivalent Vulcan.
 These two seem to have served both as craft-guild patrons and as protectors against accidental fires in cities.
 Also associated with fire is the titanic god Prometheus, who stole fire for humans from the gods.
 Most forms of worship in Graeco-Roman religion involved either cooking or burning completely an animal on a fire made on an altar in front of a temple (see hecatomb).